-[A4:A0] Identifies the address of the register to be accessed during the read or write operation.
-For multibyte transfers, this address is the starting address.
+[A4: A3: A2: A1: A0] Identifies the address of the register to be accessed during the read or write operation.
+For multi-byte transfers, this address is the starting address.
 Note that the address is written to the DAC5687 MSB first.

-Figure 33 shows the serial interface timing diagram for a DAC5687 write operation.
+Figure 34 shows the serial interface timing diagram for a DAC5687 write operation.
 SCLK is the serial interface clock input to the DAC5687.
-Serial data enable SDENB is an active-low input to the DAC5687.
+Serial data enable SDENB is an active low input to the DAC5687.
 SDIO is serial data in.
 Input data to the DAC5687 is clocked on the rising edges of SCLK.

-Figure 33.
-Serial-Interface Write Timing Diagram
+Figure 34.
+Serial Interface Write Timing Diagram

-Figure 34 shows the serial interface timing diagram for a DAC5687 read operation.
+Figure 35 shows the serial interface timing diagram for a DAC5687 read operation.
 SCLK is the serial interface clock input to the DAC5687.
-Serial data enable SDENB is an active-low input to the DAC5687.
+Serial data enable SDENB is an active low input to the DAC5687.
 SDIO is serial data in during the instruction cycle.
-In three-pin configuration, SDIO is data out from the DAC5687 during the data transfer cycle(s), while SDO is in a high-impedance state.
-In four-pin configuration, SDO is data out from the DAC5687 during the DAC5687 during the data transfer cycle(s).
-At the end of the data transfer, SDO outputs low on the final falling edge of SCLK until the rising edge of SDENB, when it goes into the high-impedance state.
+In 3-pin configuration, SDIO is data out from the DAC5687 during the data transfer cycle(s), while SDO is in a high-impedance state.
+In 4-pin configuration, SDO is data out from the DAC5687 during the data transfer cycle(s).
+At the end of the data transfer, SDO outputs low on the final falling edge of SCLK until the rising edge of SDENB when it will 3-state.